 Spring is not just a time to clean the inside of your house, it’s also the perfect time to focus on “cleaning” your outside space.
 You may be one of many who is dreaming about a designer lawn so let’s make the grass greener on your side of the fence.
-If you need some help cultivating your inner green thumb, look no further – Max can help you dig gardening!
+If you need some help cultivating your inner green thumb, look no further – these tips can help you dig gardening!

 Home Grown Potting Bench

 Before you dig too deep into your outside projects, you should get a dedicated space together.
 Clean out your garden shed, and if you are up to the challenge, consider building a potting bench for your space.
 You can find lots of plans online – ranging from the beginner woodworker to the more advanced craftsman.